The IET has a number of specific policies for volunteers, that aim to provide consistency of delivery and ensure compliance with current laws.

 Policy related to the procedures and operation of social media sites that are managed, on behalf of or associated with the IET, by volunteers.

-The IET offers travel insurance cover to members and non-members traveling on the IET's request.
+The IET offers travel insurance cover to volunteers travelling on the IET's request, whether a Member or non-Member of the Institution.